Other major reasons to serve this airport

-- Marketing support through all Hermes Airports’ digital platforms, including the airport website, Facebook, Twitter, YouTube, Instagram and the Blog.
+- Marketing support through all Hermes Airports’ digital platforms, including the airport’s website, Facebook, Twitter, YouTube, Instagram and the Blog.

 - Launch events to celebrate new routes/airlines.

 Hermes Airports works closely with the Cyprus Tourism Organisation and the Ministry of Tourism to increase the number of foreign visitors through joint marketing activities.
-They also partnered with the Government of Cyprus to develop a National Tourism Strategy with the goal of jointly recruiting airlines and tour operators, to demonstrate widespread support and commitment to growing the country’s air transport.
+They also partnered with the Government of Cyprus and have developed a National Tourism Strategy.

 To capitalise on the increase in traffic at the airports, Hermes Airports used new technology to better understand its customers.
 This has led to changes in retail offerings and wayfinding for customers, some of which occur in real time, in response to specific flights from destinations with travellers who have a higher propensity to shop or spend more time in terminal.

-Hermes Airports proceeded with a social media presence that focuses on tourism.
-The multi-platform launch, which included a new website with e-commerce capabilities and profiles on Twitter, Facebook and Instagram, has helped to grow profile for the attractions of Cyprus and create an overriding sense of community that is at the forefront of Cyprus promotion.
+Hermes Airports proceeded with a digital presence that focuses on tourism.
+The multi-platform launch, which included a new website with e-commerce capabilities, a new CRM system, as well as profiles on Twitter, Facebook and Instagram, has helped to grow profile for the attractions of Cyprus and create an overriding sense of community that is at the forefront of Cyprus promotion.
 In addition, social media activity has also provided Hermes with a dynamic channel to build awareness within Cyprus, of its brand and community investment initiatives.

-Paphos Airport’s total traffic of 2.2 million passengers comprises of: 70% – inbound and 30% – outbound.
+Pafos Airport’s total traffic of 2.5 million passengers comprises of: 80% – inbound and 20% – outbound.
 The catchment area related to the outbound traffic is primarily the western and southern part of the island.
 Nonetheless, the airport also serves the needs of passengers from the rest of the island.

 - Located 6.5 kilometres southeast from the city centre.